blcxtranslations/blcx/_translated/chapter-0027.md

 For the next while, Lin Xuan became very busy.
 Purifying pills, sitting cultivation, and additionally, he also had to make time to practice techniques.
 There was really no time to rest.
 Fortunately, as his cultivation kept rising, he required less and less time to sleep each day.

 One must work harder than anyone else to be better than everyone else.
 If it was a different person, perhaps they would not be able to endure this difficult like of cultivation.
-But Lin Xuan was different, he had no spiritual roots and failed over and over again, and had to enduring the taunts and jeers of his peers every day.
+But Lin Xuan was different, he had no spiritual roots and failed over and over again, and had to endure the taunts and jeers of his peers every day.
 Even the illusions of the Heart Refinement Road could not stop Lin Xuan's progress, now that he had the ability to purify and the hope of success, what would the previous bitter days count for?

 Focus on cultivating!

 Day by day, Lin Xuan's studies progressed smoothly.
 His first spell, the Spirit Shield, was a defensive spell, it was also the Spirit Gathering, and even Foundation Building cultivators favourite and most used basic defensive spell.

 The principle is not difficult, it could even be said to be very simple.
-It was to to use spiritual power to cover the body, which could block the enemy's attack.
+It was to use spiritual power to cover the body, which could block the enemy's attack.

 It was very stable and nothing could get in.
 Of course, there was a limit, which would differ based on the spiritual power of each person.